pop-os/system-updater/README.md

 DBus services to enable Linux distributions to schedule system updates across a variety of package managers.

+## Translators

+Go [here](gtk/i18n) for localizations.
+The `en` directory contains the English localization.
+Copy and rename that directory to your language codename, and translate each of the keys into your language.
+Translations may be submitted as a PR, as an issue, by email, or any other means necessary.

 ## Build

 This project uses [just](https://github.com/casey/just) as a command runner.